ioChem-BD/readthedocs/guides/usage/create-module-walktrough.rst

 Search mode
 ~~~~~~~~~~~

 The Search tab will display a form where the user can query all uploaded projects/calculations.
 Multiple filters are available to refine queries.
-Currently, it only filters by administrative metadata:
+Currently, it filters by administrative metadata and molecular structure:

   -  *Name* and *description* of the element, partial text matching search.
   -  *Type* of the element (calculation software type)